Alchimie Forever Dry Skin Balm Review

 Review

-Quite moisturizing: Alchimie Forever Dry Skin Balm has a moisturizing rating of 4.8 out of 10.
+According to CreamScan analysis, Alchimie Forever Dry Skin Balm is quite moisturizing, with a moisturizing rating of 4.8 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a low Humectancy of 1.5 out of 10 and a very high Occlusivity of 8.2 out of 10, primarily due to the high content of Caprylic/Capric Triglyceride (est. ≈9.0%) and Butyrospermum Parkii (Shea) Butter (est. ≈6.0%).